 When you’ve got a bill due, skipping it can be tempting to increase your budget.
 But the fact of the matter is that one missed payment can have a serious impact on your credit.
 So if you want to get your credit to where it needs to be, your credit-building strategy has to include a plan for making all of your minimum payments.

 Remember the previous point about how your payment history affects your credit score?
 The second-biggest factor that influences your credit score is what’s known as a credit utilization ratio.

 This might sound like a complex term, but all this ratio does is look at how much of your credit limit you’re spending.
-You can calculate yours by dividing how much you’ve spent over how much you’re able to spend, available credit.
-In a perfect world, your credit utilization ratio would be at 30% or lower.
+You can calculate yours by dividing how much you’ve spent over how much you’re able to spend, on available credit.
+In a perfect world, your credit utilization ratio would be 30% or lower.

 You can bring your ratio down by paying down high credit balances, increasing your credit limit, or doing some combination of both.
 If you have debt troubles, start by settling debt.

 Be cautious when trying to raise your credit limits.
 If you are prone to break your budget, asking for more credit may not be a good idea.
 As well, opening too much new credit in a short time can hurt your score because they usually require a hard credit pull.
 If you do apply, secured credit cards and credit builder loans are a good way to go.